Zygopetalum Orchid Indoor Care, Propagation, Growing Problems with Solutions

 Light Requirements

-Zygopetalum Orchid grows best in bright, indirect light away from direct sunshine.
-Keep it away from hot sunshine to avoid sun scorch on the leaves.
+Zygopetalum Orchid grows best in bright indirect light (dappled light).
+Keep it away from direct sunshine to avoid sun scorch on the leaves.

-The Zygopetalum Orchid will also grow under grow lights if the natural lighting is inadequate.
+You may also grow Zygopetalum Orchid under grow lights if the natural lighting is inadequate.
 Check out these full spectrum grow lights on Amazon.

 Watering